Blog Series: Prep Your Library!

 By Sarah Maze, M.S.
 Ed., Guest Blogger

-Your students don’t have to wait for a weekly library time to find a book on their reading level.
-Instead, you can build a classroom library that they can access every day of the week.
+Your students don’t have to wait for their weekly library time to find a book on their reading level.
+Instead, you can build a classroom library they can access every day of the week.
 How do you start?
 What are the best procedures to establish that maximize efficiency?
 Keep reading for easy tips to promote literacy by creating, organizing, and decorating your classroom library.
 We will also examine routines and procedures.